 Following the 1870 Elementary Education Act which stated that all children between the ages of 5 and 10 years should be in education, an Elementary School was built on the south side of Town Street at the west end of the village and opened in 1876.
 It was built by subscription to house 90 boys and girls, but up to the early 1900’s only saw 60 children in attendance.
+On 28th December, a meeting was held to discuss how to finance the running of the school.
+It was decided that a rate of one and half pence in the pound be put on ratepayers.
 The school was run by a group of Managers elected from the Church, with the vicar as chairman.

 The building was single storey and built of stone with a slate roof.
 It stood at the rear of a plot of land with a playing area to the front.

 A newspaper report taken from the Stamford Rutland Guardian explained what happened at the opening ceremony when it took place on Tuesday 8th August 1876.